Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): GLP and Its Implementation

-GLP Reduce uses a writer mgu instead of standard unification, and chooses the first applicable clause instead of any clause.
-The first is the fundamental use of GLP readers for synchronization.
+cGLP Reduce uses a writer mgu instead of standard unification, and chooses the first applicable clause instead of any clause.
+The first is the fundamental use of GLP readers for synchronisation.
 The second allows writing fair concurrent programs.

-The GLP Communicate rule realizes the use of reader/writer pairs for asynchronous communication: it communicates an assignment from its writer to its paired reader.
+The cGLP Communicate rule realises the use of reader/writer pairs for asynchronous communication: it communicates an assignment from its writer to its paired reader.

+cGLP has two forms of nondeterminism: the choice of $A \in G$ (\emph{and-nondeterminism}), and the choice of which Communicate to apply.